1,000+ Opportunities

 Something’s Growing in the Wiregrass Electric Indigo: Helping Kids See a Clearer Future BastCore Expands Alabama’s Advanced Manufacturing Footprint State of Innovation Day 2025: Five Years in, Looking Ahead Innovate Alabama Invests $1 Million in Johnson Energy Storage in SSBCI Investment Innovate Alabama to present 2024 Sloss Tech, the state’s premier entrepreneurship conference Innovate Alabama Hosts State of Innovation Day 2024: Celebrating Innovation, Talent and the Future of Alabama

-Based on current listing details, eligibility includes: Small businesses and entrepreneurs headquartered in Alabama or whose founders live in Alabama.
+According to the current listing, eligibility includes: Small businesses and entrepreneurs headquartered in Alabama or whose founders live in Alabama.
 LendAL works through approved lenders to provide credit enhancements.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.